 Get checking that can handle the daily demands on your business.
 Easily accommodate a high transaction volume with a Commercial Business Account.
-Our low transaction charges and a competitive service fee will keep your operating costs low.
+Our low transaction charges and a competitive account maintenance fee will keep your operating costs low.
 We even offer an earnings credit that can significantly reduce or even offset the monthly charges.